HOCKULUS/ESP8266-Proxmox-Remote/README.md

    - proxmoxHost (your pxe dns hostname, often identical to the Proxmox internal instance)
    - nodeName (Proxmox internal instance name, often identical to the DNS hostname)
    - token (Here is a HowTo to get the API key: https://github.com/CREW8/ESP8266-Proxmox-API)
+   - totalVMs (set to the highest vm id, It is assumed that the IDs start at 100)
 3. add and install esp8266 board manager http://arduino.esp8266.com/stable/package_esp8266com_index.json
    (HowTo: https://github.com/esp8266/Arduino?tab=readme-ov-file#installing-with-boards-manager)
 5. add these librarys in ardurino ide: